What is an Interview?

 Why is it important to prepare for an interview?

-- Makes you appear confident and professional
+- Reduces anxiety so you are more confident and professional

 - Gives you the opportunity to strategically communicate information that is relevant, concise and related directly to the question

 - Impresses interviewer(s) with your ability to take initiative, convery knowledge and communicate effectively

 When you get invited to the interview, here are some of the questions you may want to ask:

 - Who will you be meeting with or who will be doing your interview – names (spelling) and titles